10 Things We Learned From Stephen Hawking’s AMA

 When someone brought up the looming possibility of technological unemployment due to increased automation, Hawking posited this could go one of two ways: “If machines produce everything we need, the outcome will depend on how things are distributed,” he explained.
 "Everyone can enjoy a life of luxurious leisure if the machine-produced wealth is shared, or most people can end up miserably poor if the machine-owners successfully lobby against wealth distribution.
 So far, the trend seems to be toward the second option."

-7. HIS FAVORITE FILM IS JULES AND JIM.
+7. HIS FAVORITE FILM WAS JULES AND JIM.

-On a lighter note, Hawking is apparently a fan of French New Wave cinema.
+On a lighter note, Hawking was apparently a fan of French New Wave cinema.

-8. HE DOESN’T KNOW WHEN TO EXPECT HUMAN-LEVEL AI.
+8. HE DIDN’T KNOW WHEN TO EXPECT HUMAN-LEVEL AI.

-9. HE THINKS AI COULD DEVELOP THE WILL TO SURVIVE.
+9. HE THOUGHT AI COULD DEVELOP THE WILL TO SURVIVE.

-10. HE DOESN’T REMEMBER WATCHING WAYNE’S WORLD 2.
+10. HE DIDN’T REMEMBER WATCHING WAYNE’S WORLD 2.